GoogleCloudPlatform/ces-messenger/README.md

 ### `registerListener('beforeChatPanelClose', callback)`

 Registers a function to be called before the chat panel is closed.
 If the callback returns `false`, the closing action is canceled.
 This is useful for implementing custom confirmation dialogs.
+See an example in [doc/examples/panel_close_options.html](doc/examples/panel_close_options.html).

 ```javascript
 window.addEventListener('ces-messenger-loaded', () => {